Locations

 Here are strategies and tactics for negotiating with SAP in the context of M&A:

-- Engage SAP Proactively but On Your Terms: Don’t hide a merger or sale from SAP – they monitor press releases and will likely reach out when they hear of it.
-They should hear from you collaboratively first, then discover it, and go into audit mode.
+• Engage SAP Proactively but On Your Terms: Don’t hide a merger or sale from SAP – they monitor press releases and will likely reach out when they hear of it.
+They should hear from you collaboratively first, then discover it, and enter audit mode.
 However, engage after completing your homework (contract review, internal assessment).
 When approaching SAP, frame the conversation as “We want to ensure continuity and compliance; let’s work on a mutually agreeable solution.”
-If it’s an acquisition, sometimes the buyer and seller approach SAP together to discuss transition arrangements – this unified front can prevent SAP from playing the two sides against each other.
+If it’s an acquisition, the buyer and seller sometimes approach SAP together to discuss transition arrangements.
+This unified front can prevent SAP from playing the two sides against each other.
 If it’s a merger, come with a clear plan: e.g., “We plan to consolidate systems in 1 year; in the interim, we’ll operate separately.
 We’d like to discuss a new contract covering the combined entity by next year.
 Here’s what we’re looking for…”.
 Setting the tone as partners solving a problem (rather than waiting for SAP to say, “You’re not allowed to do X”) can lead to a more constructive dialogue.

-- Consider an Enterprise Agreement or Broader Deal: Vendors like SAP often respond favorably if you propose a bigger, multi-year deal as part of the M&A. For example, after a merger, you might suggest moving to an Enterprise License Agreement (ELA) or SAP’s RISE subscription that covers the whole organization for several years.
-SAP likes ELAs and long-term cloud commitments because they lock in revenue.
+• Consider an Enterprise Agreement or Broader Deal: Vendors like SAP often respond favorably if you propose a bigger, multi-year deal as part of the M&A. For example, after a merger, you might suggest transitioning to an Enterprise License Agreement (ELA) or SAP’s RISE subscription, which covers the entire organization for several years.
+SAP prefers ELAs and long-term cloud commitments because they secure revenue.
 If it aligns with your IT strategy, this can be a win-win: you get simplified licensing and possibly a bulk discount, and SAP gets a long-term contract.
-A story from the industry: two mid-sized SAP customers merged and used the occasion to negotiate a 7-year RISE with SAP deal covering the new combined company, resulting in a 30% lower overall cost than their previous separate spends .
+A story from the industry: Two mid-sized SAP customers merged and used the occasion to negotiate a 7-year RISE with SAP deal covering the new combined company, resulting in a 30% lower overall cost than their previous separate expenditures.
 SAP was willing because it moved them to the cloud and ensured retention.
-Only pursue this if it makes sense for your business (don’t get upsold on things you don’t need), but if you were considering modernization, doing it at M&A time can yield incentives.
+Only pursue this option if it makes sense for your business (don’t get upsold on things you don’t need).
+However, if you were considering modernization, doing it at M&A time can yield additional incentives.

-- Use Third Parties and Benchmarking: During negotiations, you can gain leverage by knowing what other companies have gotten.
+• Use Third Parties and Benchmarking: During negotiations, you can gain leverage by knowing what other companies have gotten.
 Cite examples (without names) of known M&A deals: e.g., “We are aware of cases where SAP allowed a percentage of license transfer” or “companies our size got an enterprise deal at X% off.”
 This signals to SAP that you are an informed customer.
-You can even involve a third-party negotiator to interface with SAP – sometimes SAP will be more forthcoming with an experienced licensing consultant because they know that person is familiar with SAP’s wiggle room in contracts.
+You can even involve a third-party negotiator to interface with SAP – sometimes SAP will be more forthcoming with an experienced licensing consultant, as they know that person is familiar with SAP’s contractual wiggle room.
 Ensure any concessions or promises from SAP are documented (even if just an email summary of a call).

-- Keep Options Open: As mentioned earlier, subtly remind SAP you have alternatives.
+• Keep Options Open: As mentioned earlier, subtly remind SAP you have alternatives.
 For a spin-off, the alternative is choosing a different software for that entity.
-For a merged company, one alternative could be delaying or limiting SAP usage – maybe you could keep two systems separate longer (not ideal for operations, but feasible) or consider third-party support (maintenance) on one system to save cost.
+For a merged company, one alternative could be to delay or limit SAP usage – perhaps you could keep two systems separate for a longer period (not ideal for operations, but feasible) or consider third-party support (maintenance) for one system to save costs.
 You don’t need to make threats – a gentle statement like “We’re evaluating all options, including non-SAP solutions for the new business, if we can’t reach a workable arrangement” can suffice.
 SAP sales reps are keenly aware of competition; if they sense you’re not completely captive, they often become more flexible on pricing and terms.

-- Timing and Quarter-End Pressures: Plan the negotiation timing to your advantage.
+• Timing and Quarter-End Pressures: Plan the negotiation timing to your advantage.
 Software companies have quarterly and annual targets.
 For instance, if your merger is happening in Q3, you might get a better deal if you aim to close a licensing agreement by SAP’s Q4 end, when they want big wins.
 Also consider if any SAP promotion programs are running (e.g., incentives for S/4HANA conversion before year-end).
 That said, don’t let their timing force you into a bad deal – use it to get a sweeter offer on your terms.
-Also, coordinate between the selling and buying parties in a divestiture so SAP doesn’t double-dip you: ideally, come to SAP with an agreed plan on how licenses will be split or purchased, rather than each side separately negotiating (which could result in an overlap or contradictory commitments).
+Also, coordinate between the selling and buying parties in a divestiture so that SAP doesn’t double-dip you.
+Ideally, come to SAP with an agreed-upon plan on how licenses will be split or purchased, rather than each side separately negotiating (which could result in an overlap or contradictory commitments).

 In summary, negotiate with confidence and information.
 SAP will come to the table to maximize their revenue from the situation; you need to come with a clear understanding of your requirements, knowledge of your contractual rights, and a willingness to push back and explore creative solutions.